Collaborative Program Grant for Multidisciplinary Teams (RM1)

 Only one application per institution is allowed for the Collaborative Research Program Grant (RM1) per review cycle.

-If you are interested submitting, please contact Karen Drew (x 4824) as early as possible, and by March 24, 2018, submit a 2-page pre-proposal following the NU Procedure for Programs with Limited Submissions.
+If you are interested submitting, please contact Logan Schmidt (-6287) as soon as possible and submit a 2-page pre-proposal following the NU Procedure for Programs with Limited Submissions.